InesPM/ines-pastor-marazuela/content/authors/admin/_index.md

   url: https://www.astron.nl/

 # Short bio (displayed in user profile at end of posts)
-bio: Working on fast radio bursts (FRBs)
+bio: PhD student in astrophysics, studying fast radio bursts.

 # Interests to show in About widget
 interests:
 - Fast Radio Bursts
 - Pulsars
+- Transients
 - High energy astrophysical phenomena

 # Education to show in About widget